CR15PR/CSAW2021/warm-up/Password_Checker/README.md

 # Password_Checker
 The goal of this challenge is to get a shell on a remote system and cat the flag.txt file.
-This is done through a standard b0f through the vulnerable `gets` function control execution flow in order to call `back_door`.
+This is done through a standard b0f through the vulnerable `gets` function that will allow us to control execution flow in order to call `back_door`.

 `Main` is a fairly boring function that only calls `init` and `password_checker` then returns.